DCUBEDcode/dcubed-hugo/content/design/_index.md

 ---
 title: "Design at DCUBED"
-intro: "Design is the difference between good and great.
+description: "Design is the difference between good and great.
 DCUBED relies on decades of learnings from building products to create memorable experiences."
 date: 2020-04-23T16:30:14+10:00